cashubtc/cashu-ts/migration-1.0.0.md

 ### `CashuWallet` interface changes

+**`receive()` does no longer support multi-token tokens**

+To reduce complexity, simplify error handling and to prepare for token V4, this feature has been removed. only the first token inside a token will be processed

 **optional function AND constructor parameters are now in an onpional `options?` Object**

 Utility functions now have an `options` object for optional parameters, instead of passing them directly